 It’s well known that people delayed medical care during the COVID-19 pandemic.
 That is particularly problematic for patients with atrial fibrillation (AFib).
-“It’s an increasingly prevalent problem,” says Jamie Kim, MD, FACC, director of electrophysiology at CMC’s New England Heart & Vascular Institute (NEHVI).
+“It’s an increasingly prevalent problem,” says Jamie Kim, MD, FACC, Medical Director of Cardiac Electrophysiology.
 “We’ve had a lot of patients who delayed treatment and have much more severe AFib now.”

 AFib is an irregular—and often rapid—heartbeat where the heart’s upper chambers (atria) beat out of sync with the lower chambers (ventricle).
 Patients don’t always have symptoms but they can feel palpitations, shortness of breath, light headed, weak, or chest pains.
 This arrhythmia affects the heart’s ability to pump blood and can lead to potentially life-threatening complications like blood clots, stroke, and heart failure.